DESMAN

 Online format

-The course runs full time, delivering over 30 hours of live content across a continuous five days with additional preparation involvement required prior to the course.
+The course runs full time, delivering over 30 hours of live content across a continuous five days with additional preparation required prior to the course.
 Therefore, participants need to be able to dedicate a full working week to meaningfully participate.
 Course materials include live, expert-led lectures, group discussions, activities, and individual work.
 Durrell case studies will help illustrate the teaching content and provide real life scenarios of global field programmes and captive breeding facilities at Jersey Zoo.
 Training staff at Durrell Conservation Academy will offer 1-2-1 support throughout.
 You will be given registered access to our online learning platform for pre-course material, additional resources including reading lists, discussion forums and advice for on-going training.

 How to apply